Parish Activities

 The SFA Youth Group meets on the third Thursday of the month.
 Come join us for a night of laughter and fellowship.
 All youth, and their friends ages 13 and up are welcome.
 Refreshments will be provided.
 Please email Ms. Jackie Sanchez at youth@stfrancisyulee.org for more information, and visit the YOUTH page.

-Contributions from St. Francis of Assisi, both in terms of food and cash were an integral part of the ability to provide food to so many people in our community.
-Food Collection Bins are under the Welcome Station Table in the Narthex.
-Please leave monetary donations with the Parish Secretary in the Parish Office.
-Every dollar donated can purchase up to $12.00 worth of fresh food from the Feeding Northeast Florida Food Bank.
-Pastor Charlie and the Food Pantry Team are so grateful for our help and for the generous food and monetary donations made by St. Francis Parishioners!
+St. Francis of Assisi enjoys its partnership with the Yulee United Methodist Church food bank.
+Our food and monetary donations help serve needy families in our area.
+Contributions from St. Francis of Assisi, both in terms of food and cash, are integral to providing food to so many people in our community.
+Collection drives are held periodically.
+More information will be posted as available.
+Pastor Abigail Fields and the Food Pantry Team are so grateful for our help and for the generous food and monetary donations made by St. Francis Parishioners!
 They could not meet the needs of those they serve without our help and partnership!
-The Men’s Club has started delivering food donations on Mondays.

 For those who have lost a loved one